EarthenSky/gebdev.net/zola/content/blog/pathological-path.md

 ### `/bin` and `/usr/bin`

-According to FHS, `/bin` is for **programs that may be used by anyone**, but which are required when no other filesystems are mounted.
-On the other hand, `/usr/bin` is the primary directory for executable commands on the system.
+According to FHS, `/bin` is for **programs that may be used by anyone**, but which are required when no other filesystems are mounted. `/usr/bin` is just the primary directory for executable commands on the system.

 On Debian `/bin` is a symlink to `/usr/bin`, which sounds like a good call.